-- Challenged management's identification of events or conditions impacting going concern. - Tested management's resulting assessment of going concern by evaluating supporting evidence (including consideration of the risk of management bias). - Reviewed the Council's cashflow forecast covering the foreseeable future to ensure that it has sufficient liquidity to continue to operate as a going concern, including an assessment of any underlying need to borrow. - Undertook a 'stand back' review to consider all of the evidence obtained, whether corroborative or contradictory, in drawing our conclusions on going concern. - Challenged the disclosure made in the accounts in respect of going concern and any material uncertainties.
+- Challenged management's identification of events or conditions impacting going concern. - Tested management's resulting assessment of going concern by evaluating supporting evidence (including consideration of the risk of management bias). - Reviewed the Council's cashflow forecast covering the foreseeable future to ensure that it has sufficient liquidity to continue to operate as a going concern, including an assessment of any underlying need to borrow. - · Undertook a 'stand back' review to consider all of the evidence obtained, whether corroborative or contradictory, in drawing our conclusions on going concern. - Challenged the disclosure made in the accounts in respect of going concern and any material uncertainties.

-Our work on going concern is under review at the time of writing this report.
-Management produced a going concern assessment to the end of the 30 September 2022.
-Subject to review and the timing of audit completion, we are satisfied that management's going concern assessment is appropriate based on our preliminary work.
+At the time of writing this report, we are awaiting an updated cashflow forecast to make a final update of our work on going concern through to 12 months from the expected audit opinion date.
+Subject to completion of this, we are satisfied that management's going concern assessment is appropriate based on our work to date.
 We held discussions with management and agreed amendments to the final disclosure in financial statements where these were judged necessary.